 2. Level 2 Order Book

-We have discussed the level 2 order book above, but let me give you a more detailed explanation of how levels 2 market data works.
-Level 2 order book answers questions like how many buyers or sellers there are in the specific market, how large the orders are, what are the bid/ask prices of the current market, and what is the total size of orders.
+We have discussed the level 2 order book above, but let me give you a more detailed explanation of how level 2 market data works.
+The level 2 order book answers questions like how many buyers or sellers there are in the specific market, how large the orders are, what the bid/ask prices of the current market are, and what the total sizes of orders are.

 Usually, a Level 2 order book shows up to 5-10 of the best bid and offer prices on a specific market (unlike Level 3, which shows a broader list of up to 20 bid and ask prices).
 The orders are updated in real-time, providing precise info about possible price changes.